gitpsk03/whirlkart/README.md

-Here’s a structured documentation draft for your **Whirlkart** project based on the provided code.
-You can include this in your GitHub README or as part of your project portfolio:

----

 # 🛒 Whirlkart

 **Whirlkart** is a full-featured e-commerce web application built using **React.js**.
 Its core functionalities are product browsing, cart management, search, category-based filtering, user account handling, and a payment flow.